The Primrose Path (Matas novel)

 The Primrose Path is a 1995 novel by Carol Matas.
 According to the author, the book "is about sexual abuse, but it's not graphic".
 In addition to the text, Matas also supplies the reader with a six-page glossary detailing various terms related to the Jewish faith.

 Plot summary

 A fourteen-year-old Jewish girl named Debbie moves to a new city and finds herself part of a small Jewish Orthodox community.
 Soon she comes into contact with Rabbi Werner, who is the principal of the Orthodox school that his synagogue houses, Debbie's teacher, and a child molester.
 After his seemingly accidental tickles and touches become inappropriate, Debbie tells her father about the non-sexual touching.
-He then confronts Rabbi Werner; however instead of rejecting the Rabbi, the local community rallies to defend him and rejects Debbie and her family.
+He confronts Rabbi Werner.
+However, instead of rejecting the rabbi, the local community rallies to defend him and rejects Debbie and her family.
 The story is complicated with marital issues within Debbie's family, and is further complicated by the fact that Rabbi Werner never faces justice for his crimes.